lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 Turn in all assignments on Blackboard.
 In the box for the assignment text, include the URL to your assignment or blog post.
 This URL must be public.
 You should test the URL with a browser that is not logged in.

 In this class you will create a number of smaller projects on the history of Reconstruction.
 Each of these projects will demonstrate a specific skill that you learned in class.
+These assignments are deliberately smaller scale and build on one another so that you can develop your digital literacy over time, rather than being obligated to one or two high stakes assignments.
+You will also write blog posts on various subjects.

-At the end of the semester, you will combine them into a portfolio of materials.
-You will also write blog posts on various subjects. **All assignments or blog posts given on Thursday are due before the start of class on Tuesday.**
+**Blog posts and skills assignments (12 @ 5% each = 60%).** Each Thursday you will be assigned either to write a blog post or to undertake a skills-based digital assignment. **All assignments or blog posts given on Thursday are due before the start of class on Tuesday.** Except for the Omeka assignments, embed these in a page or post on your WordPress website.
+If asked to write a blog post, it should be approximately three hundred words long, using full sentences, paragraphs with topic sentences, and images or other illustrations as appropriate.

-**Blog (20%).** For each assignment, write a blog post of approximately five hundred words, using correct prose with full sentences and paragraphs with topic sentences.
-Respond to the questions in the prompt thoroughly, but do not simply enumerate your answers.
-These posts are graded by completion.
-Thoughtful posts will receive full credit; others will receive no credit.

-**Skills assignments (5 @ 8% each = 40%).** You will create five small projects over the course of the semester.
-You should pick a single state which underwent Reconstruction and, to the extent that the sources available to you will allow it, focus your assignments on that state.
-Except for the Omeka assignments, embed these in a page on your WordPress website.
-Due dates and further instructions are listed on the schedule.
-These are the assignments: (1) metadata in Omeka; (2) exhibits and storytelling in Omeka; (3) database of Freedmen's Bureau records; (4) georeferencing a historical map; (5) mapping data; (6) text mining WPA former slave narratives; (7) visualizing data; (8) creating a timeline of Reconstruction; (9) creating a portfolio of your other assignments for the course.

 **Quizzes (10%).** Any class may (and likely will) include a brief quiz over the assigned readings.